byronwasti/focs-assignments/day15/day15.md

 ### 5.

 Does this property hold for any of the three-internal-node trees?
 Which ones?
 Which ones are NOT almost-balanced?
 (We call these unbalanced.)

+0 is balanced, 1 & 2 are almost balanced, while 3 is unbalanced.

 ## IV.
 Maintaining balance